TiBeN/m3uragen/README.md

 The RetroArch emulators frontend supports multi images software (discs, floppies etc.) using [M3U playlist files](http://docs.retroachievements.org/Multi-Disc-Games-Tutorial/).
-M3U files have to created manually, which can be a tedious and boring task with big image romsets (TOSEC, no-intro etc.).
+M3U files have to be created manually, which can be a tedious and boring task with big image romsets (TOSEC, no-intro etc.).
 This tool scans your romset directories and create theses files automatically into a directory of your choice.